-As TycoAl suite has been designed as an appliance, users do not need to log on to tyco operating system directly for most operations.
-You can conduct software access to TycoAl suite from a remote application or webpage.
+As TycoAI suite has been designed as an appliance, users do not need to log on to the Tyco operating system directly for most operations.
+You can conduct software access to TycoAI suite from a remote application or webpage.
 Some administrators may choose to log on to the operating system directly to deploy operating system level updates.
 In such cases, unique operating system level accounts are recommended.